gray rectangle with angle

 Claiming significant expenses uncommon for a single-truck owner-operator may raise red flags and trigger an IRS audit.
 Typically, the IRS has up to three years to request an audit for any deductions or taxable income reported on your tax return.
 It’s advisable to retain your records for at least that duration in case needed.

 Taxes don’t have to be a struggle for owner-operators.
-The key to success is maintaining good records and accounting for owner-operator deductions all year.
+The key to success is maintaining good records and tracking owner-operator deductions throughout the year.
 You might also consider hiring a tax professional to ensure you get the maximum allowable truck driver tax deductions — but don’t wait until tax season!
 Find a tax pro well before it’s time to file taxes.

-If you want to save time and money, automate the processes within your business with a Transportation Management System (TMS).
-Truckstop’s TMS is an affordable way to streamline and optimize your business while saving you time and money.
+If you want to save time and money, automate the processes with a transportation management system (TMS).
+The Truckstop TMS, ITS Dispatch is an affordable way to organize and run your business while saving time and money.
+Get started and request a demo today.

 phone and laptop preview of Truckstop Load Baord